How to Create a Simple Weekly Gantt Chart in Excel: A Step-by-Step Guide

 Ready to get started?
 Follow these easy steps to set up your first project in TeamGantt.

-1. Go to teamgantt.com/signup to sign up for your free account to get started.
+1. Go to teamgantt.com/signup to get started.

 2. Once you log in, go to My Projects in the sidebar, and click + New Project, then Create New Project.